codefellows/seattle-ops-401d1/class-45/README.md

-# Career Development Workshop 8, Final Project Kickoff
+# Pentest Practice 2 of 2, Final Project Kickoff

 Today's class will focus on career development.
 After the workshop, your instructor will introduce the final project.